IrfanAzman/Hand-written-Text-Recognition/README.md

 </ul>
 Or you can download the data file from this <a href="https://drive.google.com/drive/folders/1AtWisxpjfZPaKAdphJ93dk550fTwwdub?usp=sharing">link</a>

+## Run model
+Download the model trained on the IAM dataset.
+Put the contents of the downloaded file model.zip into the model directory of the repository.
+Afterwards, go to the src directory and run python main.py.
+The input image and the expected output is shown below.
+<pre><code>> python main.py
+Validation character error rate of saved model: 11.118344571029994% Init with stored values from ../model/snapshot-76
+Recognized: "Hello"
+Probability: 0.8462573289871216
+</code></pre>

 ## Project Management Plan
 **Project Definition**: [Project Definition](PMP/A-Project_Definition.md)